-We will not collect Comal fountain darters until we have a better understanding of their mortality rates.
-Catch rates and hatchery survival are uncertain given the rarity of the species.
+\Catch rates and hatchery survival are uncertain given the rarity of the species.

-Collection: In 2024, the USFWS will collect Covered Species as required to reach and maintain target standing and refugia stock numbers as shown in Table 2.
+Collection: In 2025, the USFWS will collect Covered Species as required to reach and maintain target standing and refugia stock numbers as shown in Table 2.
+The USFWS will avoid collections during July and August when temperatures are high and flow is low, resulting in increased stress for priority species during collections, with the exception of Texas blind salamanders and San Marcos salamanders collected from the Diversion Spring net in Spring Lake.
 The USFWS will coordinate species collections with other ongoing HCP activities (e.g., Biological Monitoring Program) so that collections for refugia do not adversely impact other efforts.
 The USFWS will carry out species collections through a variety of passive and active collection methods and will minimize aquatic invasive species transfer by conducting collections in accordance with a Hazard Analysis Critical-Control Point Plan.
 The USFWS will document and report collection efforts to the EAA.
 The USFWS will distribute captured organisms between the SMARC and UNFH facilities to ensure redundancy and to expedite the obligation to establish and maintain two refugia populations at separate locations.
 The USFWS will hold all species in respective quarantine areas until their health has been assessed.
 Staff will incorporate quarantined organisms into the general refugia population once they have determined that such specimens are healthy and free from invasive species.
 The USFWS will share reports, including test results, produced as part of the quarantine process.

-The following sections briefly describe planned 2024 collection, maintenance, and propagation efforts for each species.
+The following sections briefly describe planned 2025 collection, maintenance, and propagation efforts for each species.